 Watson (1913) saw psychology as stimulus-response study, but this proved limited.
 His ideas struggle to explain why learners understand.
 A learner knowing fractions uses this in new ways.
 Behaviourism fails to explain this transfer of knowledge.

-This is where cognitive theories come in.
-Jean Piaget showed that learning involves the development of cognitive structures that allow children to understand and adapt to novel situations.
-Lev Vygotsky showed that learning is profoundly social, involving guided participation and the zone of proximal development.
-These theories complement and extend Watson's insights about stimulus and response.
+This is where cognitive theories help.
+Jean Piaget showed that children build cognitive structures, or mental patterns, that help them understand and adapt to new situations.
+Lev Vygotsky showed that learning is deeply social, involving guided participation and the zone of proximal development.
+These theories add to Watson's ideas about stimulus and response.

-Bandura's social learning theory (date not provided) says learners watch and copy others.
+Bandura's social learning theory says learners watch and copy others.
 Learners build mental pictures of actions and results.
-These pictures guide their behaviour in response to their surroundings, as Watson (date not provided) suggested.
+These pictures guide their behaviour in response to their surroundings, as Watson suggested.
 Bandura noted cognition, which Watson overlooked.

 Why Watson Still Matters

-For the next lesson, consider one stimulus-response pattern in your classroom.
-What behaviour are you seeing?
-What stimulus precedes it?
-What consequence follows?
-Is the pattern one you want to strengthen or change?
-Design a small modification to either the stimulus or the consequence, implement it consistently, and notice what happens.
-This simple experiment embodies Watson's method and remains one of the most powerful tools for understanding and improving classroom practise.
+Then decide whether you want to strengthen or change the pattern.
+Make one small change to either the stimulus or the consequence, use it consistently, and notice what happens.
+This simple test shows Watson's method in action.
+It remains a powerful tool for understanding and improving classroom practice.

 Further Reading: Key Research Papers